IBM (IBM) Dividend Report

 Management Team

 Together, Krishna and Kavanaugh form a leadership team that emphasizes long-term vision while staying grounded in operational discipline.
-Their efforts to revitalize IBM’s business mix—moving away from legacy hardware dependency and deeper into cloud services and AI—reflect a leadership mindset that’s keen on relevance and reinvention.
+Their efforts to shift IBM’s business mix toward software and AI services, and away from legacy hardware dependency, reflect a leadership mindset that is focused on relevance and reinvention without abandoning the shareholder return commitments that have defined IBM for decades.

 Valuation and Stock Performance